brenns10/social/doc/tutorial.rst

 visit those accounts to find even more, and so forth.
 To provide the first account, you give it as a command line argument.
 You give arguments in a ``key:value`` way, where the key is the name of the social network, and the value is usually the username.
+You can see the full list of supported social networking accounts and their command line syntax on the "Plugins" page.
 For instance, you can provide a Twitter account like this:

 .. code:: bash